schmit/schmit.github.io/about.markdown

 ---

 Welcome to my personal page.
 Currently, I lead the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
-Our team builds multiple recommendation systems that help understand client perferences across multiple dimensions such as style and size.
+Our team builds multiple recommendation systems that help understand client perferences across multiple dimensions such as style and size and form an important backbone of all recommendations across Stitch Fix products.

 Previously, I obtained my PhD at [Stanford](http://icme.stanford.edu) working with [Ramesh Johari](http://www.stanford.edu/~rjohari).
 My interests are at the interface of statistics, mathematics and computer science.